Easy hiking along the picturesque Oirase Keiryu!

 If you are thinking of visiting Oirase Keiryu, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the valid area for 5 consecutive days.
-At only ¥20,000, it costs less than a round-trip between Tokyo and Aomori (~¥35,000).
+At only ¥30,000, it costs less than a round-trip between Tokyo and Aomori (~¥35,000).
 You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, on the JR-EAST Train Reservation.
 The JR bus between Aomori and Oirase Keiryu/Lake Towada, and Hachinohe and Oirase Keiryu/Lake Towada can also be ridden for free with the JR EAST PASS (Tohoku area)!

 During winter, the bus only operates on certain days, so the best way to enjoy Oirase Keiryu in winter would be to stay at the only hotel along the stream – Hoshino Resorts Oirase Keiryu Hotel.
 Check out my other article on enjoying Oirase Keiryu’s winter scenery!